XandRules/XandRules/README.md

 ## Hello, I’m Alexandre Ribeiro 🤙

-I am a FrontEnd, currently working at @Procob focused on JavaScript and its entire ecosystem using the main technologies of the market.
+I am a FrontEnd, currently working at @Procob focused on Angular and its entire ecosystem using the main technologies of the market.

 ```j
 const importantLinks = {